 An emergency dentist can provide urgent professional dental care for issues such as infection, damaged teeth, knocked out teeth and more.
-Emergency dental care is a standard service offered at Premier Dental of Quincy and Milton.
+Emergency dental care is a standard service offered at Core Dental Group and Implants Center.

 No matter how much someone attempts to prepare ahead of time, accidents happen.
 Dental accidents and emergencies are no exception.
 Dental emergencies can include infections, tooth decay, damaged teeth, trauma to the mouth and more.
 By visiting an emergency dentist, you are seeking the immediate care your teeth need.

 Prolonging the time between injuring one's teeth and seeing an emergency dentist will only increase the chance of the issue causing, irreversible damage.
 By seeking treatment with us, we will provide the treatment needed to help prevent further damage or tooth loss.
 Our goal is to save as many natural teeth as possible while preserving the patient's oral health.

 If you need an emergency dentist, do not hesitate to contact us as soon as possible for professional dental treatment.

 Do I need emergency dentistry?
 Call us if…

 - Toothache – Did you brush, rinse and floss and it still hurts.